 Landlords who fail to meet asbestos duties may face:

-Courts take asbestos breaches extremely seriously due to the long-term health impact on tenants.
+Courts and regulators take asbestos breaches extremely seriously due to the long-term health impact on tenants.

 Asbestos Responsibilities in HMOs & Larger Portfolios